stereopickle/art_title_generator/README.md

 # Art Title Generator

-The goal of this project is to generate a text caption based on the artwork image.
+The goal of this project is to develop a natural language generator (NLG) model to generate a text caption from an artwork image.

 ## Context
 1. Art Classification